FrankenCutters Homepage

 Okay, now the tools:

-I've always been very "into" tools, finding,
+I've always been very "into" tools,

-Soldering equipment.- I've soldered, welded, and
+Soldering equipment.- I've

-propane torch.
-It works very well and is fairly economical.
-Although
+using a commercial hand-held propane torch.
+It works very well and

-some types of product I still use big 100 or 150 watt electric irons,
+use big 100 or 150 watt electric irons, or even a small propane

-Solder - I've always used lead-free solder, but
+Solder - I've always used

-evaluating a large number of varieties of lead-free solder available
+of varieties of lead-free solder available now.
+There are many

-now.
-There are many different solder formulations, different fluxes,
+different solder formulations, different fluxes, different flux

-solder for making outline cuttes isn't the same as when making tiny
+for making outline cuttes isn't the same as when making tiny

 button cutters or big commercial cutters with backs & handles.